droe-lang/droe-lang.github.io/README.md

-# 🦌 Ddroelang
+# 🦌 Droelang

-**Ddroelang** is a lightweight DSL that compiles human-readable commands
+**Droelang** is a lightweight DSL that compiles human-readable commands